objektwerks/scala/README.md

 11. **Agile:** Github provides a free Kanban Board for each repository, allowing developers to manage project tasks.
 Gitlab also provides a Kanban Board for each repository.
 Other agile tools exist, but are considered overkill by a growing number of developers.
 Atlassian ( https://www.atlassian.com ) provides a popular ( yet overly robust ) set of agile tools.
 12. **Laptop:** Scala developers typically use a MacBook Pro, configured with a 15" screen, 32GB of RAM and **Admin** rights.
 Today's developers must be mobile, capable of working anywhere at anytime.
-Interestingly, Linux laptops are slowly gaining traction.
+Windows and Linux laptops represent additional options.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
-14. **SdkMan:** A lightweight quasi-alternative to Homebrew ( https://sdkman.io )
+14. **SdkMan:** A lightweight quasi-alternative to Homebrew ( https://sdkman.io ).
 15. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).
 16. **Linux:** The world literally runs on Linux.
-So having access to a Linux server is ideal.
+So having access to a Linux development server is ideal.